epandurski/swaptacular.github.io/_posts/2023-09-02-under-the-hood-payments-web-api.md

 ## API design goals

-In essence, every creditors agent node acts as a proxy between currency holders and accounting authority nodes.
+In essence, every creditors agent node acts as a proxy between currency holders and *accounting authority nodes*.
 Thus, the main purpose of the Payments Web API is to allow client applications to preform the same operations that the Swaptacular Messaging Protocol allows, but using a synchronous Web API, instead of an asynchronous messaging protocol.